Tamara Braun

 Tamara Braun (born April 18, 1971) is an American actress known for her work on daytime television.
 She portrayed the role of Carly Corinthos on General Hospital from 2001–2005 and Reese Williams on All My Children from 2008 to 2009.
 In 2009, Braun won the Daytime Emmy Award for Best Supporting Actress for her portrayal of Ava Vitali on Days of Our Lives.
 She departed the series in 2008, briefly returning in the role of Taylor Walker during 2011.
-In 2015, Braun resumed the role of Vitali as part of the series' 50th anniversary commemoration.
+In 2015, Braun resumed the role of Ava as part of the series' 50th anniversary commemoration, remaining until 2016.

-In 2017, 12 years after exiting her role as Carly on General Hospital, Braun returned as Kim Nero, the single mother of Oscar, Carly’s daughter Josslyn’s boyfriend.
+In 2017, 12 years after exiting her role as Carly on General Hospital, Braun returned to the soap as Kim Nero, the single mother of Oscar, the boyfriend of Carly’s daughter Josslyn.
 In 2020, Braun received her second Daytime Emmy for her work as Kim.
-That same year, Braun transitioned to Days of Our Lives to reprise the role of Ava.
+That same year, Braun transitioned to Days of Our Lives to reprise the role of Ava, which she left again in late 2022.